Taichi Watarai

 Taichi Watarai (渡会太一, Watarai Taichi) is a Japanese racing driver.
 He is currently competing in Porsche Carrera Cup Japan with Seven x Seven Racing.

 Career

-Watarai involved in GT racing for the first time in 2024 where he made an one off appearance in Super Taikyū - ST-X with GTNET MotorSports.
+Watarai was first involved in GT racing for the first time in 2024, where he made a one off appearance in Super Taikyū - ST-X with GTNET MotorSports.
 He did won in Mobility Resort Motegi.

 Watarai then joined Seven x Seven Racing under Kiyoto Fujinami.
 He made his debut with the team in Middle East Trophy - 992 in 2025, where he competed in the Dubai 24 Hours.
 Watarai then competed in Super Taikyū - ST-X with Fujinami, Tsubasa Kondo, and team owner Hiroyuki Ogawa or "Bankcy".
-Watarai made his debut in SRO Japan Cup - GT3 with Seven x Seven as well, where he replaces Fujinami.
+Watarai made his debut in SRO Japan Cup - GT3 with Seven x Seven as well, where he replaced Fujinami.
 He won in his first race debut in the series.